ncsu-landscape-dynamics/popsborder/docs/inspections.md

   unit: stems
 ```

-The inspection unit can be `stems` for computing sample size based on
+The inspection unit can be either `stems` for computing sample size based on
-number of stems in the shipment or `boxes` for computing sample size
+number of stems in the shipment or `boxes` for computing sample size based on number of boxes in the shipment.

-based on number of boxes in the shipment.
+## Proportion of box to inspect
 The proportion of stems within a box to be inspected can be determined by:

 ```